OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/01-blinking-led.md

 > A note on components with and without **polarity**:
 >
 > You'll notice that we were careful to make sure which end of the LED we connected to incoming current and which we connected to ground.
-This is because LEDs are polarized, so they will only when current is flowing in the correct direction, that is, when they're plugged in the correct way.
+This is because LEDs are **polarized**, so they will only when current is flowing in the correct direction, that is, when they're plugged in the correct way.
 >
 > With the resistor, either way will work since resistors are symmetric components, meaning they don't care which way current flows through them, they'll work either way.